Ankur02Sarkar/fundify/second_brain.md

 - [x] Implemented blue gradient backgrounds and animated cards for About page
 - [x] Enhanced Contact page with advanced Framer Motion animations and blue theme
 - [x] Added comprehensive i18n translations for About, Contact, Get Started, Login, Pricing, Services, and Signup pages
+- [x] Applied i18n translations to all respective pages with client component conversion
+- [x] Created layout.tsx files for metadata management across all pages
+- [x] Converted all pages to client components with proper i18n hooks integration

 ## 📝 To-Do List (Next Actions)
 - [ ] Add more shadcn/ui components (Dialog, Dropdown, etc.)
 - [x] Implement Framer Motion animations for About page
 - [x] Implement comprehensive i18n translations for all major pages
+- [x] Apply i18n translations to all pages and convert to client components
+- [x] Move metadata to layout.tsx files for proper SEO management
 - [ ] Implement Framer Motion page transitions for other pages
 - [ ] Create database schema with Prisma
 - [ ] Add responsive design improvements